-In December 2019, the RSU Plan was amended to incorporate a double-trigger mechanism in the event of a change of control.
-Pursuant to this amendment, two triggering events are required to occur before RSU vesting is accelerated.
-These two events are: (i) a change of control of the Corporation; and (ii) the termination of the employee without cause or the unitholder resigns for good reason, in each case upon or within 12 months following the effective date of the change of control.
-This amendment was undertaken to better align the RSU Plan with market best practices.
+The RSU Plan has a double-trigger mechanism in the event of a change of control.
+Two triggering events are required to occur before RSU vesting is accelerated.
+These two events are: (i) a change of control of the Corporation; and (ii) the termination of the employee without cause or the employee resigns for good reason, in each case upon or within 12 months following the effective date of the change of control.

-Details of all awards outstanding at the end of the 2020 fiscal year are set forth in the table entitled "Outstanding Share-Based and Option-Based Awards as of April 30, 2020" in the section entitled "Incentive Plans Summary" that follows.
+Details of all awards outstanding at the end of the 2021 fiscal year are set forth in the table entitled "Outstanding Share-Based and Option-Based Awards" as of April 30, 2021 in the section entitled "Incentive Plans Summary" that follows.